 If you find yourself asking this question, then you more than likely have a student who would benefit from dual enrollment classes.

 Dual enrollment the opportunity to challenge high school students with more rigorous college level courses for a dual benefit–they earn both high school and college credit.
 In addition, when taken in a regionally accredited college, these courses can be transferred to other colleges and universities.

 In the past, dual enrollment usually meant physically attending a college classroom or meeting in a high school with a college professor.
 However, more and more students are able to access dual enrollment courses on-line through homeschool academies.
 These students are able to take the college courses in the comfort of their own home, yet still participate in class discussions, work directly with professors, and experience the rigors college level academics.

 The “who” will vary from college to college; however, dual enrollment is generally reserved for high school juniors and seniors who are in strong academic standing and demonstrate an aptitude for college level academics.

-In an academy like Bridgeway Academy, students are evaluated based on past academic performance and an entrance essay providing admissions officers a look at the student’s writing ability.
+Students are evaluated based on past academic performance and an entrance essay providing admissions officers a look at the student’s writing ability.